DavisVaughan/almanac/tests/testthat/_snaps/rholiday.md

         <rrule>
         * frequency: weekly
         * range: [1900-01-01, 2100-01-01]
-        * day of week: Sat, and Sun
+        * day of week: Sat and Sun

 ---